DavidN0809/Point-to-Point-Shared-Network-RISC-V-Cache-Simulator/README.md

 This repository is a mirror of the original project hosted at [ECGR_5181 on GitHub](https://github.com/Cameron29a/ECGR_5181) to facilitate easier access and review.
 For a complete record of the development workflow and version history, refer to the original repository.

 ## Project Objectives
+- Create a point-to-point scalable network
+- Execute all Cache controller and Directory states